 A student may register for apprentice teaching only once each semester, only once in a given course, and only twice during a college career.

 To register for apprentice teaching each student-teacher partnership will submit an apprentice teaching agreement, indicating the duties and obligations for approval to the department chair and the dean of the student’s college in which the course is taken.
-This form must be submitted to Registration & Academic Services before the first day of classes in the semester.
-To complete the course, the apprentice teachers must submit a written report of their experience to the supervising teacher, who will forward it to the Office of the Provost.
+Upon review and approval, the student will be provided with the appropriate information to register.
+To complete the course, the apprentice teachers must submit a written report of their experience to the supervising teacher and the associate dean's office.